 The course provides students with an opportunity to study the evolution of nursing in the social order as a means of understanding and responding to the problems, issues and trends that affect nurses and nursing.
-Topics include the history of nursing, establishment and development of an educational system in nursing, standard setting and the health care delivery system.
+Topics include the history of nursing, establishment and development of an educational system in nursing, standard setting and the health care delivery

-Prerequisite: (8525) Physiological Needs II, 1004 Technical Writing or 1014 Business Communication; or permission of instructor.
+Prerequisite: 8525 Physiological Needs II or permission of instructor.

-8528 Physiological Needs III (A,W)
+8528 Physiological Needs III (A, W)

-The needs approach to patient care is extended to study and resolve those more complex needs which produce changes in patients' ability to balance fluids, electrolytes, acids and bases; to regulate cell maturation and proliferation; and to maintain body processes through chemical and neural regulation.
+The needs approach to patient care is extended to study and resolve thsoe more complex needs which produce changes in patients' ability to balance fluids, electrolytes, acids and bases; to regulate cell maturation and proliferation; and to maintain body process through chemical and neural regulation.
 The process of patient assessment and of planning and implementing care is evolved in more complexity and detail (level II).
-Students care for acutely ill patients in hospital setting. \$4.00 lab
+Students care for acutely ill patients in hospital setting. \$20.00 lab fee.

-Prerequisite: (8525) Physiological Needs II
+Prerequisite: 8525 Physiological Needs II